• FB

 Cinnamon Crumb Coffee Cake Muffins

-Bakery Secrets to High Domed Muffins
+Bakery Secrets to High-Domed Muffins

-There are 2 important steps here
+There are two important steps here:

+WHY YOU SHOULD LET MUFFIN BATTER REST: Do you know why you should let your muffin batter rest?
+During the resting period, starch molecules in the flour absorb the liquid in the batter.
 This causes them to swell and gives the batter a thicker, more viscous consistency.
-Any gluten formed during the mixing of the batter is also getting time to relax, and air bubbles are slowly working their way out.
+Any gluten formed during the batter’s mixing also gets time to relax, and air bubbles slowly work their way out.

 Butterscotch Sweet Potato Raisin Muffins

-1. How you bake them temp-wise
+1. TIP TWO: How you bake them temp-wise

-By starting them off at such a high temperature is the initial high heat of 425 degrees F causes the batter to have greater oven spring or the rapid rise during the first few minutes of baking.
+BAKE MUFFINS AT A HIGH HEAT INITIALLY: Starting them off at such a high temperature, 425 degrees F, causes the batter to have greater oven spring or the rapid rise during the first few minutes of baking.
+The higher heat creates a burst of steam that lifts the batter.
+Makes sense, huh?

 Print